aabdel0181/PBCBounties24/NEAR/Bounty1.md

-# TRACK 1: Cross-Chain Convergence and Interoperability

-## Bounty Title: NEAR-Ethereum Stablecoin Swap Proof-of-Concept
+# NEAR-Ethereum Stablecoin Swap Proof-of-Concept

-**Objective:**
+### Theme: Infrastructure
+### Prize:

+## Objective
 Design a proof-of-concept demonstrating the core mechanisms for initiating a stablecoin swap (e.g., USDC) between the NEAR and Ethereum blockchains.

-**Hackathon Challenge:**
-Focus on the communication layer and a frontend interface for initiating a swap request.
+In particular, focus on the communication layer and a frontend interface for initiating a swap request.

 ### Key Targets for the Hackathon
 1. **Communication Protocol Sketch:**